paldhous/datacanvas-sensorlog/README.md

 - Install [R](http://www.r-project.org/) and [RStudio](http://www.rstudio.com/).
 In R Studio, install/update the packages on which the R scripts depend: [jsonlite](http://cran.r-project.org/web/packages/jsonlite/index.html), [dplyr](http://cran.r-project.org/web/packages/dplyr/index.html), [ggplot2](http://cran.r-project.org/web/packages/ggplot2/index.html), [scales](http://cran.r-project.org/web/packages/scales/index.html), [shiny](http://cran.r-project.org/web/packages/shiny/index.html), [markdown](http://cran.r-project.org/web/packages/markdown/index.html) and [BH](http://cran.r-project.org/web/packages/BH/index.html).
 [Here](http://dss.princeton.edu/training/RStudio101.pdf) is an introduction to working with RStudio, including how to install packages.

 - `get_data.R` retrieves your sensor node data.
-You will need to replace `[Your-ID]` with the ID for your own sensor node before running the script, and `[Path-to-file]` to the location on your computer where the data file will be saved.
+You will need to replace `[Your-ID]` with the ID for your own sensor node before running the script, and `[Path-to-file]` with the location on your computer where the data file will be saved.

 - Upload the resulting file `sensor_data.csv` to a webserver that allows you to run [cron jobs](http://en.wikipedia.org/wiki/Cron).